Fundraising Advisory Team

 James Hughs

 James Hughes is the President and CEO of Quebec’s largest organization serving people experiencing homelessness or at risk of homelessness, the Old Brewery Mission.
 He has also served as President of the Graham Boeckh Foundation, and Deputy Minister of Social Development for the Province of New Brunswick.
-A born and raised Montrealer and a lawyer by training, James is Chairman of the Board of the Provincial Employment Roundtable (PERT) and a former member of the Board of the Queen Elizabeth Health Centre and the National Council on Welfare.
+A born and raised Montrealer and a lawyer by training, James is Chairman of the Board of the Provincial Employment Roundtable (PERT) and a member of the board of the CHUM superhospital.
+He was a member of the Board of the Queen Elizabeth Health Centre and the National Council on Welfare.
 He is also the proud founding President of YES Montreal (Youth Employment Services).
-James is the author of Early Intervention and the Editor of Beyond Shelters, both published by James Lorimer and Company Ltd. He is the recipient of the Goldbloom Award for his service to Quebec’s English-speaking minority and the Queen’s University John Stirling Medal for his contribution to Montreal’s most vulnerable citizens.
+James is the author of Early Intervention (2015), and the Editor of Beyond Shelters (2018) and Ending Homelessness in Canada: The Case for Homelessness Prevention, all published by James Lorimer and Company Ltd. He is the recipient of the Goldbloom Award for his service to Quebec’s English-speaking minority and the Queen’s University John Stirling Medal for his contribution to Montreal’s most vulnerable citizens.
 The Hughes family came to Canada during the early years of the Irish Hunger from its farm near the town of Fintona in County Tyrone.

 Geoffrey Kelley